Motivic Steenrod problem away from the characteristic: Discussion

 In this work, we have not investigated whether or not the motivic cohomology groups $H^{2*,*}_\mot(X; \Zb_{(p)})$ have the Steenrod property, where $p>0$ is the characteristic of the base field $k$.
 If $X$ is smooth, then the motivic cohomology groups are isomorphic to Chow groups.
 Consequently, if resolution of singularities with blowups (or alterations whose degree is coprime to $p$) holds, $H^{2*,*}_\mot(X; \Zb_{(p)})$ has the Steenrod property, as every algebraic cycle is a $\Zb_{(p)}$-linear combination of proper pushforwards of smooth varieties mapping to $X$.
 For this reason, the motivic cohomology of smooth $k$-varieties is expected to satisfy the Steenrod property at the characteristic, even though it might be hard to prove.
 On the other hand, a negative answer for the Steenrod problem at the characteristic would give a disproof of resolution of singularities (see \cite{shin2023priori}).

-On the other hand, we do expect that there exists a \textit{singular} algebraic $k$-scheme $X$ such that $H^{2*,*}_\mot(X;\Zb_{(p)})$ does not have the Steenrod property.
-The strategy of Section~\ref{sect:ObsCl} should work for the most part, but several new complications arise.
-For instance, Primozic has constructed motivic Steenrod operations at $p$ \cite{primozic:2020}, but many expected properties (such as naturality) were proven to be satisfied only up to error terms, making it unclear if these operations are suitable for obstructing against lifting classes to $\MGL$.
-Moreover, even though the motivic cohomology of $\mathrm{B}\mu_p$ has the expected form, where $\mathrm{B}\mu_p$ is the stack of \emph{flat} $\mu_p$-torsors, the group $\mu_p$ is not smooth.
-Thus, finding good approximations of $\mathrm{B}\mu_p$ by smooth varieties might be substantially harder than for $\mathrm{B}\mu_l$.
-Finally, whether or not a $p$ torsion class lifts along the cdh sheafification map $H^{*,*}_\mot(X;\Zb) \to H^{*,*}_\cdh(X;\Zb)$ is a non-trivial question, as the cofiber of the cdh-sheafification is $p$-complete \cite{elmanto-morrow}, and can therefore have an abundance of $p$-torsion.
+In the original version of this article, we expressed an expectation that there should exist a \textit{singular} finite type $k$-scheme $X$ such that $H^{2*,*}_\mot(X;\Zb_{(p)})$ does not have the Steenrod property, and suggested that this could be proven using Primozic's motivic Steenrod operations at the characteristic \cite{primozic:2020}.
+Such an example has been recently constructed in the article \cite{annala-elmanto} whose main purpose is to give a new construction of motivic Steenrod operations at the characteristic, addressing the shortcomings of Primozic's construction.
+The strategy of Section~\ref{sect:ObsCl} works out for the most part, but some new complications arise.
+For instance, lifting a $p$-torsion class along the cdh sheafification map $H^{*,*}_\mot(X;\Zb) \to H^{*,*}_\cdh(X;\Zb)$ is a non-trivial question, as the cofiber of the cdh-sheafification is $p$-complete \cite{elmanto-morrow}, and can therefore have an abundance of $p$-torsion.